ChesterJGreen/student-workbook/src/reflections/wk8/quiz8.md

 **7.** Why is branching important to version control?
 <!-- enter you answer in the space below -->
 ```
+It allows you to double and triple check code before it reaches production at different levels
 ```
 **8.** When should code review happen?
 <!-- enter you answer in the space below -->